 - Graduate in less than four years: If your child is able and motivated to graduate in less than four years, this can save you a lot of money in tuition.
 Your child can do this by attending summer classes, choosing an accelerated program, and testing out of introductory college classes.

 College is expensive, and few parents look forward to paying these hefty tuition bills.
-But with a little planning, you can make sure you’re child graduates with little or no student loan debt.
+But with a little planning, you can make sure your child graduates with little or no student loan debt.
 And a college degree will set your child up for a lifetime of success, so it is well worth the time and effort spent.